idibau/cs2bim/docs/configuration.md

 ##### Entity Type Mapping

 Specifies an IFC entity type linked to each created instance.
 Entity types are shared among other instances of this feature type if their attribute or property values are identical.
+Entity types are only supported by certain IFC entities.
+The responsibility for configuring this correctly lies with the user.
+Configured entity types that do not exist are ignored.
+Attributes cannot be freely selected and depend on the ifc entity that is selected.
+If a configured attribute does not exist, it is ignored.

 #### Groups